deynesdev/deynesnotes/content/The-Ones-Within/Chapter 1.md

 The rest of the class went by pretty fast.
 I was trying to focus on what the teacher was saying, but Ashley never left my mind.

-I've had a crush on her since I remember myself.
-There were girls in my life who were genuinely interested in me, but I didn't care.
-I only loved Ashley.

-But can you even call it love?
-I didn't actually know her very much.
-We were in the same kindergarten, then - the same school.
-We spent some time together, but she always was the "popular" one, and I never actually got into her circle of close friends.
-But still, every second I've spent with her felt magnificent, and I remember each and every one of these moments.
-The time when I bought her an ice cream and she smiled to me and hugged me, and the day when it was very rainy and I gave her my umbrella.
-That day I came home all wet, and I then needed to buy new books for school, because mine got wet in the rain too.
-But it **was** worth it for me.
-Because I saw her smile.
+I thought about the time I gave her my umbrella.
+It was a total downpour, I came home soaked and with my books ruined.
+But I didn't care.
+It was worth it for me, just seeing her smile made me happy enough.

 And a week ago, when I was looking through my mail and saw an invitation to her birthday party I couldn't believe my eyes.
 I was staring at the envelope for what felt like ages.
 I was ecstatic.